StefFrustagli/RockPaperScissorsGame/README.md

 - I want to look at a game and see if I'm able to understand how it works and build a similar version.

 #### Rock, paper, scissors game enthusiasts:
-- I want to play a classic game version.
+- I want to play a classic version of the Rock, paper and scissors game.
 - I like the idea of competing against a robot.
 - I like the game design and want to try this version of the game.

-#### Random players:
+#### Casual players:
 - I want to spend a few minutes distracting yourself from routine tasks.
 - I want to play an online game that doesn't require too much concentration.
 - I want to play an online game against a chance-dominated computer and test my luck.

 #### What the user might expect:
-- To understand the game's rules.
+- To understand the game's rules easily.
 - To see the score counters.
-- To see the computer's choice.
+- To see hands with both choices.

 #### As a developer, I expect:
-- To provide easy and logical navigation within the game.
+- To provide an easy and logical navigation within the game.
 - To make the game as clear and simple to play as possible.
 - To provide clear instructions.
 - To provide some fun with a chance game.